comarev/comarev-dashboard/README.md

 ### E2E Tests

-For now, make sure you have your backend and frontend running.
+Make sure you have your frontend running.

 Set the value of `baseUrl` on `cypress.json` pointing to your frontend address and then run: